Device Review

 The answer is, "YES!"
 You can now "turn on Downtime until scheduled."
 It's not as easy as the OurPact button, but it does the job.

-Communication Limits (Steps 18 above) are aimed at curbing strangers (tricky people) from contacting kids.
-Steps 19-20 below show parents the types of controls available to them.
+Communication Limits are aimed at curbing strangers (tricky people) from contacting kids.

-Then click “Limit Adult Websites” as in step 33 above and then in step 34, we provide the following list of websites that should be added to the “Never Allow” list because these sites aren’t filtered by Screen Time (for some reason).
+Click "Limit Adult Websites" as in step 17 above and now we provide the following list of websites that should be added to the "Never Allow" list because these sites contain tons of explicit content but aren't filtered by Screen Time (for some reason).

 • Gibiru.com (search engine)